 Jumeirah Beach Park

-Most popular public beach park due to its handy location on Beach Road, Jumeirah a stretch of golden sand, grassy areas and palm trees has three man-made islands, which are shaped like a palm tree.
+The most popular public beach park due to its handy location on Beach Road, Jumeirah a stretch of golden sand, grassy areas, and palm trees has three man-made islands, which are shaped like a palm tree.

-In Desert safari ride you can admire the spectacular scenery as you drive across the Red Dunes of Al Habib to a desert camp, where you can enjoy a delicious BBQ and traditional entertainment.
+On a Desert safari ride, you can admire the spectacular scenery as you drive across the Red Dunes of Al Habib to a desert camp, where you can enjoy a delicious BBQ and traditional entertainment.

 The Dubai Fountains

 Set on the 30-acre Burj Khalifa Lake, the fountain shoots water jets as high as 500 ft, equivalent to that of a 50-story building.
 The fountain is 900 ft long and has five circles of varying sizes and two central arcs.
 It is designed by California-based WET, the creators of the Fountains of Bellagio in Las Vegas.